kedar-kelkar/real-time-tyre-slip-angle-estimation/README.md

 ![Wheel Angle Inner vs Outer](media/Wheel%20angle%20innver%20vs%20outer.png)

-For the same rack displacement, the inner wheel turns through a larger angle than the outer wheel.
+For the same rack displacement, the inner wheel turns through a smaller angle than the outer wheel.
 This is necessary because the two tyres follow different-radius paths while the vehicle is cornering.
+It is also a feature of the design Anti-Ackermann type steering geometry.

 This relationship was incorporated into the proposed real-time measurement system so that a single measured rack position could be converted into the corresponding angle of each front wheel.